lagom/lagom.github.io/src/blog/microservices-from-development-to-production.md

 ---

 <div class="callout warning">
-    Using Kubernetes or DC/OS?
-Try <a href="https://developer.lightbend.com/docs/lightbend-orchestration/latest/">Lightbend Orchestration</a> for easy deployment of your Reactive Platform services.
+    See how <a href="https://developer.lightbend.com/docs/lightbend-orchestration/latest/">Lightbend Orchestration</a> simplifies deployment of Lagom microservices (or Reactive Platform Services) with Kubernetes or DC/OS.
+This suite of tools includes a plugin for creating Docker images, a command line for generating Kubernetes and DC/OS resource and configuration files, and more.
 </div>

 ## Microservices sound great